-Public Protection on Branch Director Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form Public Information Scripts n, Incident Action Plan, 214a Individual Activity L .og, 1 Role Responsibilities The Public Protection Branch Director is responsible for implementing all public protection measures during a response.
-In Determining the public protection measures required to ensure the safety of the public and stakeholders impacted by the incident. the Public Protection B e of the Public Protection The planning and implementation of public protection measures which may include the establishment of: • Roadblocks.
-This may include settin groups: g up the following Air monitoring.
-Notification of the public and Roadblock Group: Con trol access into the EPZ. stakeholders. within the EPZ and assi residents.
-Group: Locate personnel ist with the evacuation of otify impacted residences Ensuring the impacted area is clear of members of the public.
+Public Protectio on Branch Director Potential Designates Field or Plant Personnel / Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts I Role Responsibilities The Public Protection Branch Director is responsible for implementing all public protection measures during a response.
+In Determining the public protection measures required to ensure the safety of the public and stakeholders impacted by the incident. the Public Protection B e of the Public Protection The planning and implementation of public protection measures which may include the establishment of: Roadblocks.
+This may include settin groups: g up the following Air monitoring.Notification of the public and Roadblock Group: Con trol access into the EPZ. stakeholders.
+Group: Locate personnel st with the evacuation of Ensuring the impacted area is clear of members of the public.
 Providing evacuation assistance to persons impacted by the incident.
-Coordination of activities at reception and businesses to provinstructions. centres established to house displaced members of the public.
+Notification Group: No and businesses to prov instructions. tify impacted residences ide public safety Coordination of activities at reception centres established to house displaced members of the public.
 Air Monitoring Group: air quality readings to t Branch Director.
-Acquiring and providing the Public Protection Maintaining an effective structure for the Public Protection Branch. with and coordinating up: Responsible for liaising activities at a reception Managing the information gathered by the Groups within the Public Protection Branch. centre for evacuated personnel.
+Acquiring and providing he Public Protection Maintaining an effective structure for the Public Protection Branch. • IP: Responsible for liaising activities at a reception ersonnel.
+Managing the information gathered by the Groups within the Public Protection Branch.
 The Public Protection Branch Director reports to the Operations Section Chief in the ICP who will provide tasks for the branch to perform.
 Coordinating and directing the activities of the Groups within the Public Protection Branch.
 The Public Protection E people so maintaining control is essential.
 Branch can contain many an effective span of Providing regular updates to the Operations Section Chief on the status of public protection measures across the response.
-Digital vers • uide for further details. line.
+Digital vers • uide for further details. line .
 Hard copies are available in the ICP.